MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/Manage/How-to-Edit-a-Service-Offering-or-a-Request-Offering.md

 ms.assetid: fd49432f-f22c-4366-8cfd-16d301a6a46c
 ---
 # How to Edit a Service Offering or a Request Offering
 Request offerings are catalog items that describe the item, assistance, or action that is available to end users in the service catalog.
 Request offerings are normally placed in logical groups of service offerings.
-Both service offerings and their request offerings are available to Self\-Service Portal users, when the status of the offerings is set to Published and if end users have been assigned a corresponding Service Manager user role.
-Only users that have been assigned a user role that is associated with a catalog group that contains catalog items can use the Self\-Service Portal to access the service catalog.
+Both service offerings and their request offerings are available to Self-Service Portal users, when the status of the offerings is set to Published and if end users have been assigned a corresponding Service Manager user role.
+Only users that have been assigned a user role that is associated with a catalog group that contains catalog items can use the Self-Service Portal to access the service catalog.

 You can use the following procedures to edit a service offering or a request offering.